Differentially Private Coordinate Descent for Composite Empirical Risk Minimization: Numerical Experiments

 For DP-SGD, we use constant step sizes and standard gradient clipping.
 For DP-CD, we adapt the coordinate-wise clipping thresholds from one hyperparameter, as described in \Cref{sub:clipping}.
 Similarly, coordinate-wise step sizes are set to $\gamma_j = \gamma / M_j$, where $\gamma$ is a hyperparameter.
 When the coordinate-wise smoothness constants are not all equal, we also consider DP-CD with privately computed $M_j$'s, as described in \Cref{sec:priv-smoothn}.
-For each dataset and each algorithm, we simultaneously tune three hyperparameters: the step size, the clipping threshold and the number of passes over the dataset.
+For each dataset and each algorithm, we simultaneously tune the clipping threshold, the number of passes over the dataset and, for DP-CD and DP-SGD, the step sizes.
 After tuning these parameters, we report the relative error to the (non-private) optimal objective value.
 The complete tuning procedure is described in \Cref{sec:hyperp-tuning}, where we also give the best error for various numbers of passes for each algorithm and dataset.
-The code used to obtain all our results can be found in the supplementary material.
+The code used to obtain all our results is available in a public repository\footnote{ \url{https://gitlab.inria.fr/pmangold1/private-coordinate-descent/}} and in the supplementary material.